Pesto alla Genovese (Thick, Not Oily)

 Pesto alla genovese: pine nuts, basil leaves, and garlic cloves in a food processor.

-Step 1: First, add fresh basil leaves, pine nuts, garlic, and a pinch of salt to the bowl of a food processor fitted with the blade attachment.
+1. Add fresh basil leaves, pine nuts, garlic, and a pinch of kosher salt to the bowl of a food processor fitted with the blade attachment.
+Pulse until finely chopped and well combined.

 A green paste in a food processor with the blade attachment.